mbuotidem/mbuotidem.github.io/themes/tabi/content/blog/faq-languages/index.md

 social_media_card = "social_cards/blog_faq_languages.jpg"
 +++

 To broaden your reach to a global audience, tabi streamlines the process of building multilingual websites.
-In this guide, we'll walk you through everything you need to know—from setting a default language for your site to contributing your own translations.
+In this guide, we'll walk you through everything you need to know,from setting a default language for your site to contributing your own translations.
 Let's get started!

 ### Frequently Asked Questions